 Year 2 Review (2021-2022) Amendments for next Impact Issues - year Reading Target- At least 80% of disadvantaged pupils in Y6 to achieve the expected standard and for 25%+ to achieve above the expected standard. (achieved in 2022 with 100% expected and 40% above).
-Target- For all disadvantaged pupils in Y6 to achieve positive progress scores (achieved in 2022 with progress score of 1.59) Target- For 80%+ disadvantaged pupils in Y1 to Y5 to achieve age-related expectations (69% expected in 2022) Target- For 80% of disadvantaged pupils in Y1-Y5 achieve a positive progress score in internal tracking (overall score +0.3 and 100% progress score of 0+) Phonics Target- For 80%+ of disadvantaged children in Y1 meet the required level in phonics screening.
-(67% in 2022) Writing Target- At least 80% of disadvantaged pupils in Y6 to achieve the expected standard and for 20%+ to achieve above the expected standard.
-(100% achieved expected), 3% below target at higher standard with 17% higher standard) Target- For 80% of disadvantaged pupils in Y6 to achieve positive progress scores (achieved in 2022 with a progress score of 3.66) Target- For 80% of disadvantaged pupils in Y1 to Y5 to achieve the expected standard in writing and increase the proportion of disadvantaged pupils in Y1 to Y5 to achieve the expected standard in writing and increase the proportion of disadvantaged pupils in Y1-Y5 achieve a positive progress score in internal tracking (overall score +0.2 and 95% progress score of 0+) Mathematics Target- For 80% of disadvantaged pupils in Y6 to achieve the expected standard and for 25% to achieve above the expected standard. (achieved in 2022 with 100% expected standard and 40% above) Target- For all disadvantaged pupils in Y6 to achieve the expected standard and for 25% to achieve above the expected standard. (achieved in 2022 with 100% expected standard and 10 for 25% to achieve above the expected standard. (achieved in 2022 with 100% expected standard and The number of children with SEN & are classed as disadvantaged continues to increase so we wanted to ensure some of the Pupil Premium Budget reflects this.
+Target- For all disadvantaged pupils in Y6 to achieve positive progress scores (achieved in 2022 with progress score of 1.59).
+Target- For 80%+ disadvantaged pupils in Y1 to Y5 to achieve age-related expectations (69% expected in 2022).
+Target- For 80%+ of disadvantaged pupils in Y1-Y5 achieve a positive progress score in internal tracking (overall score +0.3 and 100% progress score of 0+).
+Phonics Target- For 80%+ of disadvantaged children in Y1 meet the required level in phonics screening.
+(67% in 2022).
+Writing Target- For 80% of disadvantaged pupils in Y6 to achieve the expected standard and for 20%+ to achieve above the expected standard.
+(100% achieved expected, 3% below target at higher standard with 17% higher standard).
+Target- For 80% of disadvantaged pupils in Y6 to achieve positive progress scores (achieved in 2022 with a progress score of 3.66).
+Target- For 80% of disadvantaged pupils in Y1 to Y5 to achieve the expected standard in writing and increase the proportion of disadvantaged pupils in Y1 to Y5 to achieve the expected standard in writing and increase the proportion of disadvantaged pupils in Y1-Y5 achieve a positive progress score in internal tracking (overall score +0.2 and 95% progress score of 0+) Mathematics Target- For 80% of disadvantaged pupils in Y6 to achieve the expected standard and for 25% to achieve above the expected standard. (achieved in 2022 with 100% expected standard and 40% above) Target- For all disadvantaged pupils in Y6 to achieve the expected standard and for 25% to achieve above the expected standard. (achieved in 2022 with 100% expected standard and 60% above) Target- For 80% of disadvantaged pupils in Y6 to achieve positive progress scor The number of children with SEN & are classed as disadvantaged continues to increase so we wanted to ensure some of the Pupil Premium Budget reflects this.
 We will be putting a new assessment system into place so that we can identify small steps of progress children make, effectively track the progress of children more accurately and share these assessments with parents.
 Attendance of a small number of PPG children who need to have time off for medical appointments.
 SENCO and Pastoral Lead to work closely with the families to improve attendance levels.
 Introduction & implementation of whole school wellbeing programme to support all children's emotional & social wellbeing £1,455 - now funded in curriculum budget.
-Provide educational learning packages to support teaching & interventions £2050- now funded in curriculum budget SEND assessment package (£220) Budget £220 (new)
+Provide educational learning packages to support teaching & interventions £2050- now funded in curriculum budget SEND assessment package (cost TBC) Budget £1000 (new)